Interested In Learning About Motivational Interviewing? Sign Up For Workshop!

 The Motivational Interviewing (MI) trainings sessions will be a series of experiential learning activities.
 Sessions will include self-reflection, visualization exercises, breakout room activities, role-plays, live observation experiences and more.
 All of these approaches will combine to move attendees in a direction to help you integrate practice and communication to help you find your ability to be the best motivational interview practitioner you can be.

-The introduction session will be held three different times listed below and explore the following ideas:
+The introduction session was held three different times listed below and explored the following ideas:

 - Motivational Interviewing as a new approach to environmental communications